john-itcsolutions/cheirrs/README.md

 has revealed that it is possible to provide Trust in a natural way in networking between Companies, whilst basically distrusting each other, by making a network of Postgres Databases behave like a large-data-capacity blockchain.
 To ITOTCCA, this is revolutionary.
 Prospective customers will no longer have to trust our company to any extent as far as daily operational security is concerned.
 Neither do they have to trust other companies.
 The idea is to allow the machines operated by each Company to keep each other honest.
 There is a hole in the plan, in that if globally over 50% of Ordering nodes were to be caused to act fraudulently, the factor of Trust would be destroyed.
 Elsewhere (on our website at itotchaincloud.com.au/security) we note the contribution of Rong Chen and Elastos in devising a hardware enhancement which is necessary for Blockchain Miners to be fitted with in order to be able to participate in Mining.
 This device ensures by design that no corps can act together in a gang of >50% ownership and direction.
 The idea is currently operational with Elastos.
 If a similar device were fitted to ordering servers, collusion could possibly be prevented.
 This requires investigation.
 Alternatively, it may be possible to utilise the Elastos Blockchains to provide a Fraud Check service against the database.

-These developments have caused ITOTCCA to review our monolithic design, opting now for an isolation of Business Networks from each other and restricting the scope of connectivity to be strictly internal to each separate Business Network (of course external web-connections will still be possible, but safely shielded under Carrier (see itotchaincloud.com.au/security).
-Networks are independent now.
-The design is now to have a range of cloud servers per Business Network.
+These developments have caused ITOTCCA to review our monolithic design, opting now for an isolation of Business Networks at the permissions level from each other and restricting the scope of connectivity to be strictly internal to each separate Business Network (of course external web-connections will still be possible, but safely shielded by whitelists under Carrier (see itotchaincloud.com.au/security).
+Future enterprise growth in network demand requires networks to be performance optimised and segmented (isolated) to provide access with performance.
+The design is now to have a range of cloud servers per Business Network, usually with one "site" per Member Class.
 Each member-class (represented by its own schema) would ideally take responsibility for its own virtual hardware.
 The virtual servers are all to be  linked between member-class nodes within a Master/Master replication system.
-All member-classes carry identical copies of the entire network's databases, with one strictly private Business Channel per member, enforced by the hardware/software in the cloud.
-Here, the machines are designed to be ensuring clean play all the time, following the blockchain model.
+All member-classes carry identical copies of the entire network's databases, with one strictly private Business Channel per member (company), enforced by the hardware/software in the cloud.
+Here, the machines are designed with the goal of ensuring clean play all the time, following the blockchain model.

 However, in the above article, it is envisaged that a section of non-internetworked transactions would be outside the network.
 This implies that a company's own employees, and their connecting devices, can be trusted more than the internetworked transaction parties.
 We believe this to be highly questionable.

 To this end, we are striving to implement a Hybrid model with 2 layers.
 We intend to offer a system which, for even the most trivial of transactions or actions, records traces on the Elastos Blockchains, an immutable source of Truth which also provides a Distributed Identity Blockchain (DID Sidechain).
-This will mesh with the Postgres 'DataChain' to provide indisputable Identification of players across the entire system.
+This will mesh with the Postgres 'DataChain' (or 'BlockBase') to provide indisputable Identification of players across the entire system.
 Elastos is a Global Network Operating System with permissioned Blockchains.
 Naturally the bulk Corporate Data will belong on the new databases, but there is a role to be played by the  flexibility and mobility of the Elastos system, especially when we consider the strengths of Elastos Essentials and dApps, Carrier's security and the DID Sidechain together.
 So we still intend to utilise the Elastos-Smartweb-Service github repo and docker image to play the role of joining the DataChains systems to the Blockchains systems, by acting as a very smart webserver and database server and blockchain server; all at once.

 gRPC protocols replace the older style REST APIs, for communicating requests, and data inputs, from the client, and responses from the blockchain &/or database back to the client; all this occurs through the smart-web server, employing a "microservices" architecture.
 Here the gRPC protocols are implemented in Python.
 The smart-web server has Carrier installed onboard, guaranteeing security.
 Carrier is also installed via plugin on the Ionic dApp clients (which are developed hierarchically inside Elastos.Essentials) as well as manually on the IoT Edge client/servers (running 'node-red').

-To tackle the full set of Kubernetes installations locally, ideally you would need (for 4 multipass vm's with a juju 'kubernetes-core' installation on each) a 64 GB RAM (minimum); 16 core cpu; 250 GB SSD; + HDD: PC (x86_64). eg an Extreme Gaming Computer.
+To tackle the full set of Kubernetes installations locally, ideally you would need (for 3 multipass vm's with a juju 'kubernetes-core' installation on each) a 64 GB RAM (minimum); 16 core cpu; 250 GB SSD; + HDD: PC (x86_64). eg an Extreme Gaming Computer.
 If you intend to include Machine Learning/AI capabilities, you really need an Accelerator NVIDIA GPU of at least 10GB vRAM.
 This allows approximately one ordering service and two member classes to develop with.
 However the most powerful way to develop here is to use Docker (see below).
 The current state of our Infrastructure can be represented figuratively:

 <img src="./ITCSA_Plan_2.png">